 The board of directors approved and authorised these financial statements for issue on the date of the statement by directors.

 The company is an investment holding company.
-It is listed on the Singapore Exchange Securities Trading Limited.

 The principal activities of the subsidiaries are described in Note 19 below.

-The registered office is: 105 Eunos Avenue 3, Hafary Centre, Singapore 409836.
-The principal place of business is in Singapore.
+The registered office and principal place of business located at 105 Eunos Avenue 3, Hafary Centre, Singapore 409836.

 Accounting convention